 After stormy meetings and construction delays, cost estimates for the memorial and the museum soared to nearly $1 billion.
 In May 2006, New York Magazine reported that "Arad's memorial teeters on the brink of collapse."

 Michael Arad's Dream TriumphsCompromise is the cornerstone of every great project.
 Like Libeskind's dramatically altered Freedom Tower, Reflecting Absence has seen many transformations.
 It's now known as the National September 11 Memorial.
 The names of those who died are inscribed on the bronze parapet on the plaza level, instead of in underground galleries.
 Many other features that Arad wanted have been modified or eliminated.
-Still, his core vision--reflecting pools and whispering waterfalls--remains.
+Still, his core vision--deep voids and rushing water--remains.

-Architects Michael Arad and Peter Walker worked with a water architect and many engineers to construct the enormous pools.
+Architects Michael Arad and Peter Walker worked with a water architect and many engineers to construct the enormous waterfalls.
 Family members or victims remained actively involved as they deliberated over the arrangement of the engraved names.
 On September 11, 2011, ten years after the terrorist attack on the World Trade Center, a formal dedication ceremony marked the completion of the National 9/11 Memorial.
-The adjacent museum building and pavilion by Snøhetta are expected to open in September 2012.
+The underground museum building and pavilion by Snøhetta are expected to open in the Spring of 2014.

 Learn About the National 9/11 MemorialThe September 11 memorial site is designed to honor the nearly 3,000 people who were killed in New York, Pennsylvania, and at the Pentagon on September 11, 2001, and also the six people who died when terrorists bombed the New York World Trade Center on February 26, 1993.
 More generally, the National 9/11 Memorial speaks out against terrorism everywhere and offers a promise of renewal.

-To learn more about the evolution of the National 9/11 Memorial, see the beautifully illustrated National Geographic book A Place of Remembrance. (compare prices) Also browse the links at the bottom of this page for information about September 11 monuments and reconstruction plans.
+To learn more about the evolution of the National 9/11 Memorial, see the beautifully illustrated National Geographic book A Place of Remembrance. () Also browse the links at the bottom of this page for information about September 11 monuments and reconstruction plans.

 Plan Your Visit